shakes76/PatternAnalysis-2023/README.md

 ## The dataset
 We demonstrate the usage of semi-supervised node classification using the Facebook large page-page network dataset[^2].
 A processed dataset[^3] was used instead to train the model.
 The dataset consists of 128-dimension feature vector, a (n,2) edge list and the node's label.
+The dataset was split into training (0.7), validation (0.2) and testing (0.1).
+Training set had the majority of the dataset to ensure the model had sufficcient data to train to reduce potential bias.
+Then validation had 0.2 to capture the overall performance of the model.
+Testing had the smallest size to capture the model's performance on unseen data.

 ### Example of data:
 Feature dimension <br />